Protect from the earthquakes

 I protect myself against earthquakes

 Seismic activity is monitored by seismometers, devices that detect and measure ground movements.
-They are essential for seismic monitoring and to help forecast possible dangerous earthquakes.
+They are essential for seismic monitoring and help to predict possible dangerous earthquakes.

 Because the Caribbean is highly seismic, many of its territories have adopted earthquake-resistant standards that must be applied when constructing new buildings.
 There are construction methods and materials that make buildings and infrastructures resistant to certain earthquakes.